udippant/base-drafts/draft-ietf-quic-tls.md

 messages, that tampering will cause the TLS handshake to fail.

-# QUIC-Specific Additions to the TLS Handshake
+# QWIK-Specific Additions to the TLS Handshake

-QUIC uses the TLS handshake for more than just negotiation of cryptographic parameters.
-The TLS handshake validates protocol version selection, provides preliminary values for QUIC transport parameters, and allows a server to perform return routeability checks on clients.
+QWIK uses the TLS handshake for more than just negotiation of cryptographic parameters.
+The TLS handshake validates protocol version selection, provides preliminary values for QWIK transport parameters, and allows a server to perform return routeability checks on clients.

 ## Protocol and Version Negotiation {#version-negotiation}

-The QUIC version negotiation mechanism is used to negotiate the version of QUIC that is used prior to the completion of the handshake.
+The QWIK version negotiation mechanism is used to negotiate the version of QWIK that is used prior to the completion of the handshake.
 However, this packet is not authenticated, enabling an active attacker to force a version downgrade.

-To ensure that a QUIC version downgrade is not forced by an attacker, version information is copied into the TLS handshake, which provides integrity protection for the QUIC negotiation.
+To ensure that a QWIK version downgrade is not forced by an attacker, version information is copied into the TLS handshake, which provides integrity protection for the QWIK negotiation.
 This does not prevent version downgrade prior to the completion of the handshake, though it means that a downgrade causes a handshake failure.

 TLS uses Application Layer Protocol Negotiation (ALPN) {{!RFC7301}} to select an application protocol.
-The application-layer protocol MAY restrict the QUIC versions that it can operate over.
-Servers MUST select an application protocol compatible with the QUIC version that the client has selected.
+The application-layer protocol MAY restrict the QWIK versions that it can operate over.
+Servers MUST select an application protocol compatible with the QWIK version that the client has selected.

-If the server cannot select a compatible combination of application protocol and QUIC version, it MUST abort the connection.
-A client MUST abort a connection if the server picks an incompatible combination of QUIC version and ALPN identifier.
+If the server cannot select a compatible combination of application protocol and QWIK version, it MUST abort the connection.
+A client MUST abort a connection if the server picks an incompatible combination of QWIK version and ALPN identifier.

-## QUIC Transport Parameters Extension {#quic_parameters}
+## QWIK Transport Parameters Extension {#qwik_parameters}

-QUIC transport parameters are carried in a TLS extension.
-Different versions of QUIC might define a different format for this struct.
+QWIK transport parameters are carried in a TLS extension.
+Different versions of QWIK might define a different format for this struct.

 Including transport parameters in the TLS handshake provides integrity protection for these values.

 ~~~
    enum {
-      quic_transport_parameters(0xffa5), (65535)
+      qwik_transport_parameters(0xffa5), (65535)
    } ExtensionType;
 ~~~

-The `extension_data` field of the quic_transport_parameters extension contains a value that is defined by the version of QUIC that is in use.
-The quic_transport_parameters extension carries a TransportParameters when the version of QUIC defined in {{QUIC-TRANSPORT}} is used.
+The `extension_data` field of the qwik_transport_parameters extension contains a value that is defined by the version of QWIK that is in use.
+The qwik_transport_parameters extension carries a TransportParameters when the version of QWIK defined in {{QWIK-TRANSPORT}} is used.

-The quic_transport_parameters extension is carried in the ClientHello and the EncryptedExtensions messages during the handshake.
+The qwik_transport_parameters extension is carried in the ClientHello and the EncryptedExtensions messages during the handshake.

 While the transport parameters are technically available prior to the completion